rwpi/VideoTimestamp/README.md

 - Open the .pkg file and follow the guided installer instructions.

 ## Usage
-The application provides four options for users to configure before initiating the timestamping process:
+The application allows the user to timestamp their video in three easy steps:

 1. **Choose Input Files**
     - Select the video files to be timestamped.